Chemistry comes about due to five elements:

 In fact, equal greatness can help here, as with Cary Grant and Ingrid Bergman in Notorious.
 They are acting at the same level.
 (Besides, with so much sex appeal on the set, it is bound to spark!)

 The relaxed goofiness of Gemini (Tinn in My School President) and the inherent reserve of Fourth (Gun in the same) translates to the screen, even though the actors often play characters who are the reverse of their real-life personalities.
 The on-screen personality clash is part of the plot.
 But the energy matches.
-(Interestingly enough, the director of My School President sent all the young men away on retreats before filming to achieve this "friendship on film" energy.)
+(Interestingly enough, the director of My School President sent all the young men away on retreats before filming to achieve this "friendship on film" feel.)

 Matching energy is an equally important aspect of sitcoms.